 Beta Carotene Deficiency: Oxidative damage has been implicated in the development of RA and antioxidants have been shown to combat inflammation and free radicals.
 Beta carotene is an antioxidant found in brightly colored foods such as pumpkin, sweet potatoes, carrots, and beets.
 One study indicated that individuals with RA have 29% lower levels of beta carotene levels than the general population.5 The researchers concluded that low antioxidant status might be a risk factor for RA.
 Of course, no one knows which came first—the low beta carotene levels or the RA.
 Still, it may be important for individuals with RA to supplement and to be sure to eat foods rich in beta carotene.

 Selenium Deficiency: Selenium is a mineral that helps to fight free radicals that cause damage to healthy tissue.
-Some research indicates that people with RA have lower levels of selenium in their blood.6,7 Thus far, there are no recommendations for selenium supplementation in RA patients, but those living with RA should pay attention to their diet and be sure to include selenium-rich foods such as eggs, tuna, or Brazil nuts.
+Some research indicates that people with RA and AS may have lower levels of selenium in their blood.6,7 Thus far, there are no recommendations for selenium supplementation, but individuals should pay attention to their diet and be sure to include selenium-rich foods such as eggs, tuna, or Brazil nuts.
 Just two Brazil nuts contain an adequate daily supply of selenium.

 Folic Acid: Folic acid is a B vitamin found in dark leafy greens, lentils, beans, broccoli, avocado, and some nuts and seeds.
 Your body uses folic acid—along with iron—to manufacture red blood cells.
 Folic acid is especially important if you take methotrexate.
 By supplementing with folic acid, you may avoid some of the side effects of the medication.

-Nutritional Deficiencies and Other Health Problems: Individuals with RA are more likely to develop osteoporosis, anemia, and heart disease—all of which are associated to some degree with diet.
+Nutritional Deficiencies and Other Health Problems: Individuals are more likely to develop osteoporosis, anemia, and heart disease—all of which are associated to some degree with diet.

-Anemia and Iron: Approximately 30%-60% of people with RA have some form of anemia, which refers to a low level of red blood cells.
+Anemia and Iron: Approximately 30%-60% of people with autoimmune or chronic inflammatory conditions have some form of anemia, which refers to a low level of red blood cells.
 The anemia may be the result of chronic inflammation or iron deficiency or both.
-Some RA medications have been linked to iron deficiency.
-As a result, some people with RA need to take iron supplements.
+Some medications have also been linked to iron deficiency.
+As a result, some people need to take iron supplements.

-Obesity has been associated with worse outcomes in RA.8 Individuals who are obese or overweight have higher disease activity, more pain, and worse general health.
+Obesity has been associated with worse outcomes in RA, AS and PsA.8 Individuals who are obese or overweight have higher disease activity, more pain, and worse general health.
 Furthermore, these individuals are at higher risk for diabetes and heart disease.
 The research indicates that excess weight puts added strain on the weight-bearing joints and worsens the joints, making them stiffer and more painful.
-What’s more—being overweight can exacerbate RA flares.
+What’s more—being overweight can exacerbate flares.

 Maintaining a healthy weight is important for your joints and your overall health.
 If you are overweight, you may want to talk to your doctor about an appropriate weight-loss program for you.
 Shedding those excess pounds could mean less pain and better overall health.

-No research has identified a dietary cause of RA; however, some studies have identified some foods to avoid.
+No research has identified any dietary causes; however, some studies have identified some foods to avoid.

 Saturated Fat: Research indicates that saturated fat may increase inflammation in the body.
 Foods that are high in saturated fats—such as bacon, red meat, and butter—may increase the level of prostaglandins in the body.
-Prostaglandins are chemicals that cause inflammation, pain, swelling, and joint destruction in RA.
+Prostaglandins are chemicals that cause inflammation, pain, swelling, and joint destruction.

 Meat: Meat contains high amounts of arachidonic acid, which is a fatty acid that is converted to inflammatory prostaglandins in the body.
-Some, but not all, people with RA benefit from a vegetarian diet.
+Some, but not all, people benefit from a vegetarian diet.

 Omega-6 Fatty Acids: Omega-6 fatty acids are found in vegetable oils that contain linoleic acid, such as corn oil, soybean oil, sunflower oil, wheat germ oil, and sesame oil.
-Excessive consumption of omega-6 fatty acids has been linked to cancer, cardiovascular disease, and inflammatory and autoimmune diseases, including RA.
+Excessive consumption of omega-6 fatty acids has been linked to cancer, cardiovascular disease, and inflammatory and autoimmune diseases.
 The standard western diet is heavy on omega-6 fatty acids, but research has shown that for optimal health it’s important to consume fewer omega-6 fatty acids and more omega-3 fatty acids.
-There may be a link between inflammation in RA and consumption of omega-6 fatty acids.
-People with RA may benefit from restricting their intake of omega-6 fatty acids.
+There may be a link between inflammation and consumption of omega-6 fatty acids.
+Some individuals may benefit from restricting their intake of omega-6 fatty acids.

-No food will cure RA; however, some foods have been shown to provide benefit to those living with the disease.
+No food can cure an autoimmune disease or arthritis; however, some foods have been shown to provide benefit to those living with these conditions.

 Omega-3 Fatty Acids: Omega-3 fatty acids are the polyunsaturated fats found in cold-water fish and some nuts and seeds, including salmon, sardines, walnuts, flaxseeds, and chia seeds.
 Omega-3s are a critical component of any healthy diet and have been shown to reduce inflammation.

-Omega-3 fatty acids have been widely studied in RA and there is reasonably strong evidence to show that they do provide a benefit9,10, 11, 12 They appear to reduce inflammation by decreasing the production of inflammatory chemicals.
-While omega-3 fatty acids may improve the symptoms of RA, they do not appear to slow progression of the disease.
+Omega-3 fatty acids have been widely studied and there is reasonably strong evidence to show that they do provide a benefit9,10,11,12 They appear to reduce inflammation by decreasing the production of inflammatory chemicals.
+While omega-3 fatty acids may improve some symptoms, they do not appear to slow progression of the disease.

-Some research indicates that omega-3 fatty acids may be better absorbed from food than supplements, so those with RA may want to consider eating foods that are rich in omega-3 fatty acids.13
+Some research indicates that omega-3 fatty acids may be better absorbed from food than supplements, so those individuals may want to consider eating foods that are rich in omega-3 fatty acids.13

 Many people report improvement in pain and joint tenderness when taking fish oil.
 Although it is promising, fish oil will not produce instant results.
 It can take weeks or even months to notice a decrease in symptoms.